ainura-z/Machine-learning/README.md

 # Machine learning
- In the folder "assignment1" you can find 2 scripts: regression and classification.
+ In the folder "assignment1" you can find 2 scripts: regression.ipynb, classification.ipynb.
- These are main scripts for every corresponding task.
- Just run consistently every cell.
+ For regression task run regression.ipynb.
+ For classification task run classification.ipynb

+ bitrate_predicton folder contains data for regression. stream_quality folder contains data for classification.